-If you press the emergency button on a watch connected to a monitored system you will reach out a 24/7 dispatching service who can then call a family member or the ambulance.
-These systems are pretty reliable because most of the times they can send help even if the senior is unconscious (if the device has a proper automatic fall-detection feature enabled) or can’t talk.
-The vast majority of monitored alert systems are subscription based and usually, a monthly fee is charged for the service.
+If you press the emergency button on a watch connected to a monitored system you will reach out to a 24/7 dispatching service that can then call a family member or the ambulance.
+These systems are pretty reliable because most of the time they can send help even if the senior is unconscious (if the device has a proper automatic fall-detection feature enabled) or can’t talk.
+The vast majority of monitored alert systems are subscription-based and usually, a monthly fee is charged for the service.

 A non-monitored system is not connected to a service provider but in an emergency, it calls the pre-programmed numbers one by one until someone answers.
 Of course, these systems are cheaper as once you buy the device there are no additional costs.

-Medical alert watches with fall-detection feature has gained more popularity in the last few years.
+Medical alert watches with a fall-detection feature have gained more popularity in the last few years.
 If a senior falls, the device detects it with the help of the built-in accelerometers and different sensors and automatically calls the service provider without touching a button.

 In fact, besides being extremely useful in certain situations, fall-detection technology has its own drawbacks: sometimes false alarms happen (e.g. when someone just loses balance without falling), and usually, you have to pay an extra fee for the service.

 The main purpose of a traditional smartwatch is not to serve as an emergency device, however, it can provide an acceptable solution.
 Even better, if it has a dedicated emergency button.
-Anyway, keep in mind: when safety is a top priority a dedicated device is always a better and more reliable choice.
+Anyway, keep in mind that if safety is a top priority, a dedicated device is always a better and more reliable choice.

 The whole purpose of a medical alert watch is to provide help in every situation, even during showering.
-If seniors have to take off the watch whenever it can get wet they may forget about it and leave it in the bathroom that significantly reduces safety.
+If seniors have to take off the watch whenever it can get wet they may forget about it and leave it in the bathroom (more on bathroom safety here), which significantly reduces safety.
 When buying, ignore models that are not waterproof.